danielna/danielna.github.com/_posts/2020-10-12-choosing-the-management-track.md

 As a small but illustrative example of something that's different as an IC than a manager: morning standup.
-When I was an engineer, there were more than a few times during morning standups when I didn't give pay attention unless I was giving my own update.
+When I was an engineer, there were more than a few times during morning standups when I didn't pay attention unless I was giving my own update.
 And frankly it didn't seem to matter much, especially if the other updates were concerning different workstreams than the one I was currently focused on.